 While the team at COUNTRY Financial is excited about what it's accomplished to date, the journey is far from over.
 In fact, the journey never really ends.
 Rather, the company—operations pros, developers, and line-of-business people alike—continue to evolve and improve their skills over time, all with the goal of providing the best digital experience to customers they can.

-Hildestad said the team plans to roll out Pivotal Platform to more lines-of-business throughout the enterprise and with it modern agile development methodologies it learned with the help of Solstice.
+Hildestad said the team plans to roll out Tanzu Application Service to more lines of business throughout the enterprise and with it modern agile development methodologies it learned with the help of Solstice.
 He’s already getting inquiries from other parts of COUNTRY Financial that haven’t yet started working this way eager to get started.
 He’s not surprised by the interest.

 “COUNTRY Financial is a 93-year-old company.
 We provide great services to a million households, and we have for many, many years,” said Hildestad.
 “So it's really fun to be part of that.
 But then to see us changing along with the world around us, whether it's through digitization or new product sets, that makes it really fun to come to work.”